Victoria’s Secret Angel Sara Sampaio on 5-Minute Runs, Pancakes, and Anxiety

 Portugeuse Victoria’s Secret Angel Sara Sampaio was first scouted when she was 15.
 The pancake lover has since been on the covers of GQ, Maxim, and Vogue Portugal and walked the runways for everyone from Marc Jacobs to Elie Saab.
 After being rejected two years straight, the determined model walked into a Victoria’s Secret casting telling the director, “I’m not going to give you any reason not to book me this year.”
 The strategy worked and she’s now been an angel since 2013.
 The new brand ambassador for Moroccan Oil caught up with the Cut about not being able to give up carbs, taking care of her mental health, and always texting her mom.

 How I start my morning: It depends on if I’m working or if I’m not.
 Let’s say I’m not working.
-I’ll probably wake up around nine, ten and then I’ll eat breakfast, and then errands.
+I’ll probably wake up around nine, ten, and then I’ll eat breakfast, and then errands.
 My favorite breakfast is two sunny-side-up eggs with avocado toast.
-And sometimes I’ll have like pancakes, maybe with some banana.
+And sometimes I’ll have pancakes, maybe with some banana.

 How I sweat: I’ve been doing a lot of SLT.
 It’s like a really intense Pilates with a machine.
 I’ve noticed with my body that small movements have done more for my body than the boot camps.
 My body moves better when it’s very focused on small movements that elongate your body and your muscles.